flutter/plugins/packages/path_provider/path_provider/README.md

 [![pub package](https://img.shields.io/pub/v/path_provider.svg)](https://pub.dev/packages/path_provider)

 A Flutter plugin for finding commonly used locations on the filesystem.
-Supports iOS, Android, Linux, MacOS and Windows.
+Supports Android, iOS, Linux, macOS and Windows.
 Not all methods are supported on all platforms.

 ## Usage